sparna-git/legislation-schema.org-howto/README.md

-## A guide for describing Legislation in schema.org

   - _last updated_ : 2021-02-11
   - _author_ : Thomas Francart (thomas [dot] francart [at] sparna [dot] fr)
   - status : **/!\ This is work in progress**

+---

 * TOC
 {:toc}

+## Legislation on the web, and schema.org

 ### Welcome